dan1lo/citationScholar/README.md

 # citationScholar
-This project will help researchers to find all mention their papers.
+This project will help researchers to find all mentions about their papers.

 If you are searching for a script to find all papers that cited your paper, this is your solution.